inari-x/VirtualCoffeeKitchen/README.md

 # Conclusion

-The code provided in this documentation is an example of a basic IoT project that uses an ESP32 microcontroller to count and display the number of participants at an event.
+The code provided in this documentation is an example of a basic IoT project that uses an Heltec ESP32 microcontroller to count and display the number of participants at an event.
 The code demonstrates how to use the ESP32 to connect to WiFi, interact with web servers, and interface with peripherals such as OLED screens and buttons.
 This code can be used as a starting point for more complex IoT projects that require similar functionality.